-I work at Thinkific with 20+ other developers (we are hiring for multiple positions) in different codebases.
+I work at Thinkific with 20+ other developers in different codebases.
 GitHub is part of our toolkit, and I decided to write a post sharing a few Chrome extensions, integrations and third-party apps that help me be productive as an individual contributor and organized as code reviewer and team lead.

 This extension list project files in a tree.
 This is quite useful when you have a big pull request and you need to go back and forth to understand better what is going on.